gtrabanco/valetudo-conga-install/README.md

 ## UNTESTED
 **WARNING!** This is an untested repository.
-These scripts could be dangerous to be used!
+These scripts could damage your conga!

 - [Introduction](#introduction)
 - [Usage](#usage)